An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

 Furthermore, as detailed in the following sections, this work comprises the development of a fully-functional prototype to be used in clinical practice.
 Leveraging this prototype, it was possible to further collect a new set with 100 slides.
-It differs from the CRS10K dataset, in the sense that they were not carefully selected from the archives.
-Instead, these cases were actively collected from the current year's routine exams.
+It differs from the CRS10K dataset, as these cases were actively collected from the current year's routine exams.
 We argue that this might better reflect the real-world data distribution.
 Hence, we introduce this set as a distinct dataset to evaluate the robustness of the presented methodology.
 Differently from the datasets discussed below, the CRS Prototype dataset has a more balanced distribution of the slide labels.
-Although it is useful in practice, the usage of the fragment counting and selection algorithm for the evaluation could potentiate the propagation of errors from one system to another.
+Although useful, using the fragment counting and selection algorithm for the evaluation could potentiate the propagation of errors from one system to another.
 Thus, in this evaluation, we did not use the fragment selection algorithm, and as shown in Table~\ref{tab:data_summary}, the number of tiles per slide doubles when compared to CRS10K, which had its fragments carefully selected.